 - They become less frequent and intense as the summer goes on.

-- Four, three, and two western disturbances sweep over northwest India in the months of March, April, and May, respectively.
+- Four, three, and two western disturbances swept over northwest India in the months of March, April, and May, respectively.

 - In the upper altitudes of the Himalayas, they cause snowfall.